-As of June 30, 2017, we had \$11.2 million of cash and cash equivalents, \$29.1 million of marketable securities and an accumulated deficit of \$98.7 million.
+As of September 30, 2017, we had \$13.1 million of cash and cash equivalents, \$19.3 million of marketable securities and an accumulated deficit of \$107.9 million.
+On October 31, 2017, we issued 2,132,961 shares of common stock pursuant to an underwriting agreement with BTIG, LLC at a public offering price of \$10.00 per share, for gross proceeds of \$21,329,610, which resulted in approximately \$19.5 million of net proceeds to the Company after deducting underwriting fees and offering expenses.
 We believe that the currently available resources will be sufficient to fund our operations for at least the next 12 months following the issuance date of these unaudited condensed consolidated financial statements.
+However, if our anticipated operating results are not achieved in future periods, we believe that planned expenditures may need to be reduced in order to extend the time period over which the then-available resources would be able to fund our operations.